Lilylicious/PathOfPathing/README.md

 * Masteries in the main passive tree are not yet supported.

-* Opening a link to the website with a passive code in the URL does not currently allocate any nodes.
-Still undecided on how to handle this, do I just set all notables to desired and let the rest fall where they will?

 ## Future plans:
 * Add a help section with instructions to help new users figure out how to use the tool